boltops-tools/terraspace-docs/_docs/config/backend.md

 ## Materialization

-When you run `terraspace` commands, it will use the files in the config folder and materialized them with the deployed module.
+When you run `terraspace` commands, it will use the files in the `config/templates` folder and materialized them with the deployed module.
 For example, let's say you have an `app/stacks/wordpress` stack:

-    .
-    │── app
+    ├── app
-    │   │── modules
+    │   ├── modules
     │   │   └── instance
     │   └── stacks
     │       └── wordpress
     └── config
+        └── templates
             └── backend.tf

 Running:

     terraspace up wordpress

-Builds a `.terrspace-cache/dev/stacks/wordpress/backend.tf` using the `config/backend.tf`.
+Builds a `.terrspace-cache/dev/stacks/wordpress/backend.tf` using the `config/templates/backend.tf`.
 If you want to just build the files without deploying, you can also use `terraspace build`.
 Below are examples of backends.

 ## S3 Backend